 Climate change creates opportunities as well as risks.
-Ecology has been an advocate for sustainable lending throughout our 40 year history, but we recognise that much more needs to be done.
-Life on earth is experiencing a planetary emergency.
+Ecology has been an advocate for sustainable lending throughout our 40-year history, but we recognise that much more needs to be done.
 There is a limited window for action before the remaining carbon budget is used up and global temperatures reach catastrophic levels.
 Humanity must dramatically reduce our use of fossil fuels and move to clean, renewable energy, while adapting to the impacts of climate change that are already happening.
 The need to respond urgently to the climate emergency presents Ecology with its greatest strategic risk and its greatest strategic opportunity, requiring us to be innovative, agile and responsive in a changing environment.